astlinux-project/ddclient-curl/README.md

 - An account from one of the supported DNS services

 - Perl 5.014 or later
-  Digest::SHA perl library for SHA1 support
-  JSON::PP perl library for JSON support
+..* JSON::PP perl library for JSON support (Cloudflare) ..* Digest::SHA perl library for SHA1 support (FreeDNS)

 - 'curl' from the libcurl package